 Computer forensics has been a fantastic career for me, but there are definitely pitfalls.
 In fact, the first two class sessions that I teach are centered around the realities of the job, and I’m shocked every time when I find out that I’m the first person that has told my students what the work is really like after they’ve chosen it as their degree field.

-I don’t have scientific numbers, but I’d estimate about 70-80% of computer forensics cases worldwide are related to child pornography.
+I don’t have scientific numbers, but I’d estimate about 70 to 80 percent of computer forensics cases worldwide are related to child pornography.
 The closer you get to state and local law enforcement, the higher that number goes.

 Even if you’re concentrating on computer intrusions and incident response, you’ll often find child pornography as a purpose or result of the intrusion (or simply existing on the computers you examine from the regular user of the machine).

-Exposure to child pornography, particularly for eight hours a day, forty hours a week, fifty-two weeks a year, takes its toll.
+Exposure to child pornography, particularly for eight hours a day, 40 hours a week, 52 weeks a year, takes its toll.
 It’s not just looking at still pictures.
 You’re watching the videos, too, and you’re seeing and hearing everything.

 If you can keep doing it, you’ll most likely develop a very dark, graveyard sense of humor to combat it.
 I also volunteer with a fire and rescue squad, and you see much of the same humor there; it’s a coping mechanism developed by people who work in the more grim areas of life.

 Also, depending on the work you’re doing, you’ll be exposed to graphic images and text of murder, torture, rape, terrorism, and just about any crime, depravity, pornography, or deviance you can imagine.